What Is Thalassemia?

 But in this disorder, a person gets a bad gene that comes from generation to generation.

-If a person gets an unhealthy gene from one of their parents, then the person becomes a victim of half thalassemia.
+If a person gets an unhealthy gene from one parent, then the person becomes a victim of half thalassemia.

 But if a person gets one bad gene from their mother and one bad gene from their father, then it shows complete thalassemia.